In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Important: Always do a backup of your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

-If you don’t want to back up your files yourself, then consider getting support from a WordPress professional, or use backup plugins.
+If you don’t want to back up your data manually, then get support services from a WordPress professional, or use WordPress backup plugins.

-- Learn about a great WordPress backup plugin that can fully automate your site backups here: Back Up, Copy & Keep Your WordPress Website Protected With Backup Creator Plugin For WordPress
+- You can learn more about a WordPress backup plugin that we recommend using to perform complete file and data backups here: Back Up, Copy & Protect Your WP Web Sites With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 Normally, when you update your software, plugins, or themes, WordPress will temporarily go into “Maintenance Mode.”

 What can sometimes happen when performing WordPress upgrades, especially if using automated solutions, is that WordPress can get stuck in Maintenance Mode and your site will then display a “Briefly unavailable for scheduled maintenance.
 Check back in a minute.” message as shown in the screenshot below instead of your regular web content …

 (WordPress Stuck On “Briefly Unavailable For Scheduled Maintenance”)